Raimel Tapia Player Props: Brewers vs. Guardians

 Raimel Tapia At The Plate

-- Tapia is batting .240 with four doubles, a triple, two home runs and nine walks.
+- Tapia has four doubles, a triple, two home runs and nine walks while hitting .235.

-- In 39 games played this season, he has hit a homer in only two of them.
+- In 40 games played this year, he has homered in only two of them.

-- In 10 games this year (25.6%), Tapia has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (25.0%), Tapia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 10 of 39 games this year, and more than once 3 times.
+- In 25.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.